 Fishing permits allow you access to fish in a particular lake or river and are usually purchased locally.
 There are juvenile permits available and fishing methods such as worms and spinning are allowed.
 Rules and regulations regarding these fisheries are normally printed on the permits.

 In Killarney you can spend a day fly fishing for trout on Lough Leine (one of the lakes of Killarney) or if you are lucky you may even hook a salmon.
 The lake has a plentiful population of reasonably sized wild brown trout.
 Large Ferox brown trout can be caught by trolling artificial baits.
 Access is good throughout and boats and guides are available for hire locally.
 Lough Leine is drained by the river Laune which gets a good run of Salmon and Grilse, the better Grilse runs being around the first week in June.
 It's also a great river to spend an evening casting a fly for brown trout observing the local wildlife and taking in the beautiful views of the Kerry mountains.
 Permits are available locally.

 The Ring of Kerry coastline is a sea angler's dream.
 The Kerry coastline varies from magnificent sweeping bays to rugged inlets to sandy beaches.
 Places such as Valentia, Portmagee, and Ballinskelligs offer wonderful marks.
 The headlands jut out into the deep Atlantic Ocean bathed by warm Atlantic Drifts ensuring a wide variety of species from Cod to Conger.
 Great fun can be had in late summer fishing for Pollock and Mackerel with light tackle.
 When shore angling please observe recognised safety precautions and pay particular attention to tides and wave height.

 Fishing in Waterville:

-If its sea trout you are after then the world famous Lough Currane in Waterville is the place to go, boat and gillies are again available for hire locally.
+If it's sea trout you are after then the world-famous Lough Currane in Waterville is the place to go, boats and gillies are again available for hire locally.